 We were very excited to try the Logitech G602 since we have so much love for the G502, and I hoped that this was mainly just a wireless version.
 While it doesn’t match the performance of the G502, it still has some desirable features, and for casual gaming, this is a superb option.

 This wireless gaming mouse is as good as they come in this price range.
-Firstly its battery life is just insane(250 hours), which is obviously a crucial point when looking at wireless gaming equipment.
+Firstly its battery life is just insane(250 hours), which is a crucial point when looking at wireless gaming equipment.
 This is possible due to the high-accuracy Delta Zero sensor technology that was developed specifically for this mouse.
-This technology achieves to match that of even the best wireless mice in performance while doubling up on battery lifetime.
+This technology achieves to match top-end sensors in performance while doubling up on battery lifetime.

-Its performance regarding speed and precision are lackluster when compared to wired gaming mice, but it is still powerful for what it is.
-A mid-tier wireless mouse.
+Its performance regarding speed and precision are lackluster when compared to wired gaming mice or some of the other options on this list, but it is still powerful for what it is — a mid-tier wireless mouse.

 Like with most mice from the Logitech G series, the grip is outstanding.
 But the extra weight, caused by the battery, etc. Makes it a little less comfortable than others of the same series.
 The key bindings are not as effectively placed as on the G502, but most of them are still very easy to use.

 If you are looking to play at a competitive level, then you should NOT get a wireless mouse of this price class.
 The technology is not there yet, for it to be worth.
 But if you are dead set on getting a wireless mouse, then this is one of the best options, and I highly recommend it.
-So if you want to compete at a high level of gaming, we recommend you look at alternatives like the G903 or buy a wired mouse.
+So if you want to compete at a high level of gaming, we recommend you look at alternatives like the Rival 650 or G Pro Wireless or buy a wired mouse.

 Like most other wireless option, you will experience the occasional stuttering when the battery is low.
 But compared to other wireless options, it manages to feel quite smooth, and the stutter was very rare and short.